hmczap/helsh/README.md

-# helsh
-helshell - a simple UNIX shell in C
+helshell
+===

+Helshell (helsh) is a C shell.

+Builtins will be added on a rolling basis.